In California, “revenge porn” is a crime under Penal Code § 647(j)(4) if you

 - you have one or more prior convictions for revenge porn, or

-- the victim was a minor.9
+- the victim was a minor.7

 Judges may grant summary probation in lieu of jail.
 Plus it may be possible to get the conviction expunged from your criminal record.
-Having a criminal record can negatively impact your ability to get a professional license, employment, education, and housing.

 You may also face lawsuits in civil court.

-- Peeking while loitering – Penal Code 647i PC,
+- Peeking while loitering – Penal Code 647i PC

-- Federal “video voyeurism” law – 18 U.S. Code 1801, and
+- Federal “video voyeurism” law – 18 U.S. Code 1801

-- Criminal invasion of privacy – Penal Code 647j PC.
+- Criminal invasion of privacy – Penal Code 647j PC

 Legal References: